MarcusRinzsch/VBISStaffPortal/README.md

 This portal will be a website and be hosted entirely through Firebase by Google, conveniently the same hosting service for the VBIS database.

+I also uploaded pictures under the folder with a jarring title.
+I will be referencing those images in the future.
+Check em out

 ...
 More to come.